 Originally from Brittany and now based in the North East of England, Magali is an experienced photographer, camera operator and creative self-shooting Director / Producer.
-As the director of Provenance Films, Magali’s motto is to make authentic, observational, emotional and narrative-led films about people, where they come from and what they value.
+As the director of Provenance Films Limited, Magali’s motto is to make authentic, observational, emotional and narrative-led films about people, where they come from and what they value.

 She is a strong believer in collaborating with like-minded people, hence why after directing and filming Addicted for over 18 months, she decided to co-produce Addicted to Sheep with Jan Cawood from Tin Man Films who has followed the progress of the film since the very first day of development.
 Jan’s background in marketing and flair in filmmaking and story telling is a perfect addition to the team.

 Together we will make it!

 Addicted to Sheep is a team effort and couldn’t have been made without the help of a very dedicated and talented team (For more detailed biographies, please see our Media Pack Here).

 Magali Pettier: Shooting Director/Producer of Addicted to Sheep